How do I create a computer virus?

 If you were to write a computer virus that was successful, you would want to remain anonymous in fear of being prosecuted by the law.
 Also, if you think about it, almost everyone knows who Bill Gates is and what he has done for computers, but have no clue about Jeffrey Parson.

-If I write a good virus, I will get hired at a security firm or antivirus company.
+If I write a good virus, a security firm or antivirus company will hire me.

 False, no respectable security firm or antivirus company wants to be affiliated with a virus or malware creator that infected potential customer computers.
 If you are interested in getting a job with a security firm or antivirus company, you have a much better chance learning to program, becoming a participant in security discussions, being a beta tester, or finding vulnerabilities in programs and reporting them to the developers.
 Companies such as Google will even pay good money to anyone who reports bugs or security vulnerabilities about any of their products.

-Can you send me additional details, examples, or other information about creating viruses?
+In need details, examples, or other information about creating viruses.

 Computer Hope will not send anyone any other additional information about creating computer viruses, worms, or Trojans.
 This document was only created to help deter people from creating computer viruses and learn computer programming instead.